Skip to content

 On July 2, 2012, the Kentucky Ethics Commission made the former Kentucky Tourism Commissioner, Michael Cooper, pay a $2,000 fine and admit his guilt for violating the state ethics code by taking unauthorized trips.
 He had already resigned his position in March following the ‘Roadkill Bingo’ fiasco involving a British marketing firm paid to promote Kentucky tourism in the United Kingdom.

 On July 2, 2021, immobile and willing Vanceburg residents received vaccination shots from a mobile medical crew.
-Approximately 76% of Lewis County locals refused the experimental vaccine, one of the highest averages in the Commonwealth.
+Approximately 76% of Lewis County locals refused the experimental vaccine, one of the highest refusal rates in the Commonwealth.